unic/frontend-diapos/decks/20220826-frontconf-conventional-comments.md

 <!-- .element: class="fragment" -->
 - help to minimize misunderstandings
 <!-- .element: class="fragment" -->
-- introduces a mental stopper for yourself:<br />How do I Label this comment?
+- introduce a mental stopper for yourself:<br />Wait, how do I label this comment?
 <!-- .element: class="fragment" -->

 ---